 Internal versus external focus

 Whether to emphasise an external or an internal focus is key when defining and placing jobs within a band.
-For example, choosing a market pricing approach where rates reflect those in the external labour market, rather than using an analytical job evaluation scheme that focuses more on internal relationships between jobs within the organisation.
+For example, choosing a market pricing approach, where rates reflect those in the external labour market, rather than an analytical job evaluation scheme that focuses more on internal relationships between jobs within the organisation.

 Avoiding unfair discrimination

-In light of considerable evidence of gender segregation between and within pay structures, many employers – particularly in the public sector – are making attempts to ‘gender-proof’ pay structures as new arrangements are devised.
-Read our factsheets on equal pay and gender pay gap reporting for more on sex discrimination reward issues.
+Given the considerable evidence of gender segregation between and within pay structures, many UK employers, particularly in the public sector, are attempting to ‘gender-proof’ pay structures as new arrangements are devised.
+Read more on pay fairness.

-The pay of existing employees may be protected through the use of ‘red-circling’ which is maintaining an individual’s pay at its current level when the job is downgraded under a new structure.
+Existing employees’ pay can be protected through ‘red-circling’ which maintains an individual’s pay at its current level when the job is downgraded under a new structure.
 However, under equal pay legislation, red-circling is problematic as it tends to perpetuate existing pay inequalities.
-Limiting the red-circling period to, for example, fewer than five years could help address this issue, but first employers should seek legal advice.
+Limiting the red-circling period could help address this issue, but employers should seek legal advice first.